 By FY2021 (ended December 31, 2021), Cloudflare faced both an opportunity and an identity challenge: the CDN and web security market was commoditizing, with AWS CloudFront, Azure CDN, and Fastly competing on price for performance delivery.
 However, Cloudflare's global network — built initially to deliver web content cheaply — had become a strategic asset applicable to entirely different problems: Zero Trust network access (replacing enterprise VPNs), SASE (Secure Access Service Edge), edge computing (running code at network edge rather than in centralized cloud regions), and developer platform services.
 Total revenue in FY2021 was $656.4M with large customers (>$100K ARR) at 1,416 (Cloudflare 10-K FY2021, p.
 62).

-The trigger for Cloudflare's platform expansion was enterprise adoption of remote work following 2020, which destroyed traditional network perimeter assumptions and created massive enterprise demand for Zero Trust security architecture — a market Cloudflare's global network was uniquely positioned to serve at scale.
+The trigger for Cloudflare's platform expansion was enterprise adoption of remote work following 2020, which destroyed traditional network perimeter assumptions and created substantial enterprise demand for Zero Trust security architecture — a market Cloudflare's global network was uniquely positioned to serve at scale.

 Cloudflare executed a Network-as-a-Service platform expansion between FY2021 and FY2024 across three strategic lanes: Zero Trust security services, developer edge computing platform, and AI inference infrastructure.